Graduate Writing Services

 Read Ahead Consultations

 Students will identify a specific challenge that they are facing in a current draft.
 An editor will read student work before the consultation.
 The consultation centers on using dialogue to provide constructive feedback, potential strategies, and resources for overcoming the challenge.
 Consultations are scheduled 48 hours in advance.
-Requirements for making the appointment include an assignment sheet or a short project description in addition to 5-8 double-spaced manuscript pages or slides.
+Requirements for making the appointment include an assignment sheet or a short project description in addition to a maximum of 10 double-spaced manuscript pages or slides.

 Meet Our Editor